pmichaillat/hugo-website/README.md

 The content of this repository is licensed under the terms of the MIT License.

-## Acknowledgements

-Thank you to [Joel Sleeba](https://github.com/joelsleeba) for sharing code to center the homepage properly.

 ## Real-world implementations

 + [Pascal Michaillat's website](https://pascalmichaillat.org/) ([source code](https://github.com/pmichaillat/pmichaillat.github.io))